 “You made sure we had the ceremony we absolutely wanted.
 You asked whether we wanted to include Sri Lankan elements and we are so glad we said yes.
 Unforgettable!
 Everyone said so!”

 That’s me.
-Living in the here and now is what I do..
-It’s a bit like the ceremony you are planning – there will be only one – so between us we’d better make it extraordinary!
+Living in the here and now is what I do.
+That’s how I feel about life – and it’s a bit like the ceremony you are planning – there will be only one – so between us we’d better make it extraordinary!

 Top photo credit: www.pointandclickphotography.co.uk